 3. Purge search history records regularly, ideally when the individual computer session ends.

 4. Purge circulation and interlibrary loan records when they are no longer needed for library operations.
-Any patron data that is kept for analysis should be anonymized or de-identified and have access restricted to authorized staff.
+Any user data that is kept for analysis should be anonymized or de-identified and have access restricted to authorized staff.

 5. Utilize HTTPS wherever possible.